Dietetics Internship Program Overview

 - At least 80 percent of program graduates will take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.

-Goal 2: This program will prepare the graduates for their professional goals of employment in the dietetics profession or enrollment in continuing education in graduate programs.
+Goal 2: This program will prepare the graduates for their professional goals of having employment in the dietetics profession, being enrolled in continuing education in graduate programs, and/or earning advanced certification.

 - Over a five-year period, at least 70 percent of graduates who sought employment in dietetics will be employed within 12 months of program completion.